« View All Posts

 • Direct pay primary care: Similar to concierge medicine, but not quite the same.
 Some require a membership fee, some do not.
 All direct pay primary care practices do not accept insurance at all, which means you pay out of pocket for any medical care.

-• Urgent care: 29% of all primary care visits in the United States happen at urgent care clinics like Patient First or BetterMed.
+• Urgent care: 29% of primary care visits and 15% of outpatient visits in the United States happen at urgent care clinics like Patient First or BetterMed.
 They can be open longer during the day than other practices, but it can also be difficult to establish a long-term relationship.

 • Online-only primary care: This option has developed as technology has advanced.
 You can now get a physician who is only available by smartphone, tablet, or computer.
 It can be highly convenient to talk to your physician from anywhere.
 However, most practices offer similar convenience through telehealth now anyway.
 And some medical issues are just better handled in person.